Search

 Those early conversations don’t have to be descriptive, but they shouldn’t be so vague that kids don’t know what is being discussed.
 Talking about masturbation in a natural tone of voice and explaining simply how certain parts of the body feel good when touched can help parents pave the way for open and honest conversations later.

 Then the conversation can move to the boundaries for this type of touch.
-Dr. Mike says, “Failure to discuss openly with your child results in confusion for your children as they have no context for what their feelings are about and what is and is not okay.”
+Dr. Mike says, “Failure to discuss openly with your child results in confusion as they have no context for what their feelings are about and what is and is not okay.”

 While shaming may stop the behavior, says Dr. Mike, it doesn’t work well toward the higher goal of raising a healthy adult.
+He points out that children cannot discern if it’s the parent’s shame they are feeling during a discussion, so they will personalize that shame, making it their own.
 Instead, consider asking the child whether he or she is feeling lonely or afraid.
 He says that at this age, “Self-soothing behavior is about something else.”

 By the time your children reach the tween years, they are probably more aware of the existence of masturbation.
 “For a kid to get to age 9 or 10 and not have seen or heard something about masturbation is unlikely,” says Dr. Mike.
 Parents should continue to give their kids a context for what they see or hear at school or in the media.